digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-10-30-newsletter-october-roundup.md

 **Don&#8217;t miss out, mark these in your calendar!**

-  * Lizzie O’Shea continues her regular spot on the _Australia at Home_ fortnightly Tech Talks.
+  * Lizzie O'Shea continues her regular spot on the _Australia at Home_ fortnightly Tech Talks.
 Each fortnight Lizzie, Peter Lewis and Dan Stinton discuss the latest global tech developments.
 The next one is **today**!
-It’s not too late to [register to attend][18].
+It's not too late to [register to attend][18].
   * The Australian Human Rights Commission and the European Union Delegation to Australia is putting on a lecture on [Racial equality in the time of COVID-19][19] to explore how the pandemic has impacted diverse communities.
-It’s also on **today** so if you’re interested, hop to it!
+It's also on **today** so if you're interested, hop to it!
   * Artificial Intelligence is becoming increasingly commonplace.
 But can we trust decisions made by an AI System?
 And how can we create ethical as well as reliable outcomes?
-DRW Board Member Vanessa Tolka will be exploring this and more as one of the speakers on a University of Melbourne Panel: _Can you trust a computer algorithm… how and why?_ It’s online on the 5th November, and free to attend.
+DRW Board Member Vanessa Tolka will be exploring this and more as one of the speakers on a University of Melbourne Panel: _Can you trust a computer algorithm… how and why?_ It's online on the 5th November, and free to attend.
 [Register here!][20]
-  * Don’t forget that the _Data Availability and Transparency Bill_ is still open for consultation.
+  * Don't forget that the _Data Availability and Transparency Bill_ is still open for consultation.
 If passed, this legislation will drastically alter the way the Australian government can share our personal information, and change the face of information privacy as we know it.
-It’s a big one!
+It's a big one!
 [This blog post from Salinger Privacy][21] gives an overview of some of the privacy challenges.
 Get your [submissions in by the 6th of November][22].
-  * If you’re interested in feminist and queer intersections with technology, we’ve got our eyes on this [presentation on the Trans History of Video Games from MIT][23] on December 4th, as well as this series of [interactive sessions][24] from November 5th bringing together those who work with, or are interested in, data about gendered violence.
+  * If you're interested in feminist and queer intersections with technology, we've got our eyes on this [presentation on the Trans History of Video Games from MIT][23] on December 4th, as well as this series of [interactive sessions][24] from November 5th bringing together those who work with, or are interested in, data about gendered violence.
   * There has been a lot of talk of content moderation on social media platforms lately.
 Learn more about deplatforming hate groups online in this free keynote: [Hate not found?!
 The Deplatforming of the Far Right and its Consequences][25] on December 11th.

 <div class="wp-block-image">